christopherromero/coding-standards/Coding-Standards.md

 - Avoid using numbers in names unless, rather describe how a set of variables differ.

+- Avoid naming a variable the same name as the type

 When two or more variables of the same type are in use in the same general area, make sure they are named in a way that differentiates them in an informative way.

 Bad Practice: